emacs-typescript/typescript.el/README.md

 *Essentially all major development of `typescript-mode` has come to a halt.*

-## Seeing the forest for trees

-Lots of Emacs major-modes are facing the same problem.
-I'm sure there's similar issues for other editors too.

-This means lots of developers are working on solving this problem once and for all, and what they've decided on is relying on a standardized set of external parsers using the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) library.

-New major modes are being developed as we speak to support TypeScript (and other languages) within Emacs based on Emacs' upcoming native tree-sitter support.

-The code will be much faster, it will be simpler to work with and everyone should be happy.
-Well almost.
-Since tree-sitter support relies on a new major feature being added to core Emacs, it also means that these new major modes won't be backward compatible with older Emacs-versions.

-For that reason we are not *replacing* this major mode with the new and improved one, but keeping it around to make sure older Emacs-versions does at least have an option for working with Typescript, even though it may not be optimal or track recent changes to the TypeScript-language.

-But once new Emacs ships with tree-sitter support, you are adviced to upgrade to the newer modes for better TypeScript-support, rather than keeping this old version around.

-## Good news!
+## Good news though!

-Emacs 29 will ship with tree-sitter support, and it will actually have in-tree support for TypeScript!
-So now you can just use the provided `typescript-ts-mode` and get the fresh tree-sitter powered functionalities for free.
-Yes, that means both tsx and regular types will actually work.
-Development will continue in emacs core, rather than this repo.
+Emacs 29 will ship with support for a parser-library called tree-sitter, and will actually have in-tree support for TypeScript!
+So now you can just use the provided `typescript-ts-mode` and get better support for TypeScript than `typescript.el` ever provided.
+This new mode also supports TSX.

+Development of TypeScript-support will from now on continue in Emacs core, rather than this repo.
 We hope you'll like the new experience.

 # Installation